SofiaCPP/IPL/homework/81281/c2html/README.md

-# Homework 1
+# Homework 1 + 2
-Create a xxx2html syntax highlighter for a language of your choice.
+## Create a xxx2html syntax highlighter for a language of your choice.
++ --In this case it is C--
+## Extend the xxx2html tool to:

++ --Produce pretty-printed html--

+_bonus: support line length limit_

++ Produce html where functions have their background colored depending on cyclomatic complexity ranging from light green to light read.

++ Produce html where control structures can be collapsed.

 ### How to install and use SWI-Prolog